-- The city adopted maintenance standards in its current stormwater manual. - The city's landscape, open space, and facility management activities are managed to minimize the potential for stormwater pollution. - The city has a program for annually inspecting and maintaining both private and public flow control facilities and treatment facilities.
-In 2024, Public Works performed maintenance on 22 public stormwater BMPs. - Stormwater outfall maintenance is planned to replace or improve outfalls that have deteriorated due to tidal action or lack of maintenance.
+- The city adopted maintenance standards in its current stormwater manual.
+These standards will be updated with the manual update. - The city's landscape, open space, and facility management activities are managed to minimize the potential for stormwater pollution. - The city has a program for annually inspecting and maintaining both private and public flow control facilities and treatment facilities. - Stormwater outfall maintenance is planned to replace or improve outfalls that have deteriorated due to tidal action or lack of maintenance.
 Outfalls have been inspected and prioritization has been assigned with assistance from the State Department of Fish and Wildlife. - The city tracks activities and costs related to O&M inspections in Cartegraph. - The city performs spot checks of the stormwater system after heavy storm events. - The city inspects all publicly owned catch basins and inlets every two years.
 GIS has mapped 2 Maintenance Zones that are completely inspected on an alternate basis each year.
-In 2024, Public Works inspected 664 catch basins and performed maintenance on 147 of them. - The city developed and implements a Stormwater Practices Handbook that outlines procedures for all activities listed in the relevant section of the permit. - The city is reviewing its current street sweeping program to see how it applies to the requirements of the permit and what changes may need to be made. - The City Public Works Operations Facility is subject to a Stormwater Pollution Prevention Plan (SWPPP) developed for the site. - The city regularly trains O&M staff on proper stormwater practices and procedures.
+In 2025, Public Works inspected 1,039 catch basins and performed maintenance on 274 of them. - The city developed and implements a Stormwater Practices Handbook that outlines procedures for all activities listed in the relevant section of the permit. - The city is in the process of developing a street sweeping program that meets the requirements of the permit and the needs of our public roads. - The City Public Works Operations Facility is subject to a Stormwater Pollution Prevention Plan (SWPPP) developed and updated for the site. - The city regularly trains O&M staff on proper stormwater practices and procedures.

-Table 10 presents the work plan for the 2025 Operations and Maintenance activities.
+Table 10 presents the work plan for the 2026 Operations and Maintenance activities.
 These tasks were developed through an interactive process with staff from the pertinent city departments.

 Table 10.
-2025 Operations and Maintenance Work Plan Task ID Task Description Responsible Schedule Notes OM-1 Update maintenance standards.
+2026 Operations and Maintenance Work Plan Task ID Task Description Responsible Schedule Notes OM-1 Update maintenance standards.
 Engineering/Operations Standards will be updated with adoption of new stormwater manual by June 30, 2027.
 OM-2 Include stormwater BMPs in Parks Standards, Conservation Area Management Plan and Parks, Recreation, and Open Space Plan.
 Engineering/Parks Collaborate during development process OM-3 Continue annual inspection of publicly owned flow control and treatment BMPs and perform identified maintenance by prescribed permit timelines.
 Engineering/Operations Ongoing OM-4 Continue annual inspection of privately owned flow control and treatment BMPs and follow up using prescribed permit timelines.
 Educate and advertise new online certification form for self-inspections.
 Engineering Ongoing OM-5 Continue to use Cartograph to track maintenance activities and inspections.
 Identify barriers to use.
-Engineering/Operations Ongoing OM-6 Kick start capital improvement project "Stormwater Prioritization and Permitting - Outfalls to Marine Water Upgrades".
+Engineering/Operations Ongoing OM-6 Kick off capital improvement project "Stormwater Prioritization and Permitting - Outfalls to Marine Water Upgrades".
 Engineering/Operations Budgeted for 2025-2026.
 OM-7 Continue to spot check stormwater system after major storm events.
-Operations Ongoing OM-8 Continue to inspect Zone 1 and 2 inlets alternately each year.
+Operations Ongoing OM-8 Continue to inspect all catch basins every two years.
 Operations Ongoing OM-9 Update the Stormwater Practices Handbook and train staff for implementation.
-Engineering/Operations Due December 31, 2027 OM-10 Update Public Works SWPPP and include new Ops Center built 2024.
+Engineering/Operations Due December 31, 2027 OM-10 Implement the Public Works Operations Center SWPPP.
 Engineering/Operations Update SWPPP yearly